Vision Support for Seniors in BC

 4 resources listed

-Vision loss is common among seniors and can significantly impact independence, safety, and quality of life in care settings.
-BC has several programs that provide low-vision assessments, assistive technology, and financial support for vision aids.
+Vision loss can affect independence, safety, and quality of life — and it's more common than many families expect.
+BC has programs that provide low-vision assessments, assistive technology, and help covering the cost of vision aids.

-Many vision support services are available at no cost through non-profit organizations, while others are partially covered through provincial health programs.
-Early assessment and access to adaptive devices can help seniors maintain their independence longer.
+Many of these services are available at no cost through non-profit organizations.
+Others are partially covered through provincial health programs.
+Getting an early assessment can help your loved one stay independent longer.

 Programs & Services